GLOBAL MARKETS-U.S. yields jump to 3-year highs, stocks slide on CPI outlook | Business

 GLOBAL MARKETS-U.S. yields jump to 3-year highs, stocks slide on CPI outlook

-The euro rose against the dollar and was set to snap a seven-day losing streak as the single currency rallied after French leader Emmanuel Macron beat far-right challenger Marine Le Pen in France's first round of presidential voting on Sunday.
-The dollar held just below almost two-year highs against a basket of currencies and strengthened against the Japanese yen, up 1%, and versus the commodity currencies - the Canadian, Australian and New Zealand dollars.
+Global stock markets fell on Monday, pulled lower by technology shares in Europe and on Wall Street, as U.S. Treasury yields jumped ahead of inflation data that could prompt the Federal Reserve to tighten policy enough to slow a rebounding economy.

-A gauge of global stocks skidded on Monday, pulled lower by technology shares, as U.S. Treasury yields marched higher ahead of inflation data that could prompt the Federal Reserve to tighten policy enough to slow a rebounding economy.
-The euro rose against the dollar and was set to snap a seven-day losing streak as the single currency rallied after French leader Emmanuel Macron beat far-right challenger Marine Le Pen in France's first round of presidential voting on Sunday.
+Global stock markets fell on Monday, pulled lower by technology shares in Europe and on Wall Street, as U.S. Treasury yields jumped ahead of inflation data that could prompt the Federal Reserve to tighten policy enough to slow a rebounding economy.
+The euro rose against the dollar to snap a seven-day losing streak as the single currency rallied after French leader Emmanuel Macron beat far-right challenger Marine Le Pen in France's first round of presidential voting on Sunday.

-The dollar held just below almost two-year highs against a basket of currencies and strengthened against the Japanese yen, up 1%, and versus the commodity currencies - the Canadian, Australian and New Zealand dollars.
-The yield on benchmark 10-year Treasuries jumped more than 7 basis points to 2.793%, the highest level since January 2019.
+The dollar held just below almost two-year highs against a basket of currencies and strengthened against the Japanese yen, up 0.88%, and versus the commodity currencies - the Canadian, Australian and New Zealand dollars.
+The yield on benchmark 10-year Treasuries rose more than 7 basis points to 2.793%, the highest level since January 2019.

 Yields have surged in anticipation of Fed rate hikes, which Dec Mullarkey, managing director of investment strategy and asset allocation at SLC Management, expects to be by 50 basis points at each of the Fed's next three policy meetings.
 "The Fed is going to move aggressively.
 The market has appropriately priced it in," Mullarkey said.